Buprenorphine Formulations: A Practical Summary for Clinicians

 This presentation discusses current buprenorphine formulations available for the treatment of opioid use disorder and the rationale for the buprenorphine/naloxone combination.

-One important concept to remember is that the combination tablet that contains both buprenorphine and naloxone is the default choice for the vast majority of patients.
+One important concept to remember is that the combination tablet containing both buprenorphine and naloxone is the default choice for the vast majority of patients.

 Buprenorphine comes in various formulations.